stefanluethi/rust-3d-orientation-demo/README.md

 ```

 Use openocd and gdb to flash and start the application.
 Be sure to use the configuration provided in the root directory (`openocd.cfg` and `openocd.gdb`).

+## Bare-Metal vs RTIC

+There are two variants of this application:
+1. A bare-metal implementation in the `master` branch
+2. An implementation using the RTIC framework in the `feature/rtic`  branch